Seeking academic advice

 - whether you want to undertake Honours as part of your program.

 Important information, rules and requirements for programs, courses, majors etc. can be found on the Programs and Courses website.
 Study at ANU is the online student handbook and contains up-to-date information.

-If you have a general academic enquiry that isn't answered by Study at ANU, you can contact the Student Office in the ANU College that delivers your program, Student Administration, or visit the Student Central.
+If you have a general academic enquiry that isn't answered by Programs and Courses, you can contact the Student Office in the ANU College that delivers your program, Student Administration, or visit the Student Central.

 If you require help to understand the ins and outs of your program, plus all the options you have available to you, you should seek academic advice.